 School meals are an essential part of our school program and our focus on a strong school community.
 It is a time when students sit with their classmates and practice engaging in conversation while enjoying a meal.
-We are pleased to be able to offer free, nutritionally-adequate meals to all Caliber students, through Revolution Foods.
-This includes breakfast, lunch, morning snack, and supper (if staying past 5 pm).
-Each month a calendar will be posted that shows what will be served.
-Meals subject to change.
+We are pleased to be able to offer free, nutritionally-adequate, meals to all Caliber students, through Revolution Foods.
+This includes breakfast, lunch, morning snack, and supper (if staying past 3:30 pm in the afterschool program).
+Each month we will post a calendar in the front office or cafeteria that shows what will be served.

-Please note that we are a peanut free school.
+Please note that we are a nut free school.